gohugoio/hugo/content/en/content-management/image-processing/index.md

 **Note** that you also set a default background color to use, see [Image Processing Config](#image-processing-config).

-### JPEG and Webp Quality
+### JPEG and WebP Quality

-Only relevant for JPEG and Webp images, values 1 to 100 inclusive, higher is better.
+Only relevant for JPEG and WebP images, values 1 to 100 inclusive, higher is better.
 Default is 75.

 ```go
 {{ $image.Resize "600x q50" }}
 ```

-{{< new-in "0.83.0" >}} Webp support was added in Hugo 0.83.0.
+{{< new-in "0.83.0" >}} WebP support was added in Hugo 0.83.0.

+### Hint

-### Hint {{< new-in "0.83.0" >}}
+ {{< new-in "0.83.0" >}}

 Hint about what type of image this is.
-Currently only used when encoding to Webp.
+Currently only used when encoding to WebP.

 Default value is `photo`.